benbass/OrangeJam/README.md

 ## Supported platforms
 - Android: fully supported
-- iOS: app runs in emulator but not fully tested due to emulator limitations
+- iOS: app is being built (emulator and real device) but we get "com.apple.accounts.appleaccount.fullaccess" error despite permission for music library is granted